awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 # Bucket policy examples<a name="example-bucket-policies"></a>

 This section presents a few examples of typical use cases for bucket policies\.
 The policies use *bucket* and *examplebucket* strings in the resource value\.
 To test these policies, replace these strings with your bucket name\.
-For information about access policy language, see [Managing access with ACLs](acl-overview.md)\.
+For information about access policy language, see [Access control list \(ACL\) overview](acl-overview.md)\.

 **Note**
 Bucket policies are limited to 20 KB in size\.